 - When the test finishes, your test results appear in the lower-right

-- To quit Apple Hardware Test, click Restart or Shut Down at the bottom of the window
+- To quit the Apple Hardware Test, click Restart or Shut Down at the bottom of the window

 Some older Macs with startup disk’s that don’t contain AHT automatically startup the Apple Hardware Test over the Internet.